fiskl-accounting/help-docs/docs/getting-started/invite-your-team-members.md

     **Admin:**

-    * Full access to the Fiskl account.
+    * Full access to the Fiskl account
-    * Unable to access the subscription and billing information for the Fiskl account.
+    * Unable to access the subscription and billing information for the Fiskl account

     **Billing user:**

-    * Create and send invoices and quotes.
+    * Create and send invoices and quotes
-    * Create items (expenses, mileage, and time).
+    * Create items (expenses, mileage, and time)
-    * View all items entered by any user.
+    * View all items entered by any user
-    * Add or edit the client list.
+    * Add or edit the client list

     **User:**

-    * Create items (expenses, mileage and time).
+    * Create items (expenses, mileage and time)
-    * See all items that only they have raised.
+    * See all items that only they have raised
 *   ### Invite team member and assign roles <a href="#kbsection1" id="kbsection1"></a>

-    ✅ **Step 1** – From the left menu select “Team members”.
+    ✅ **Step 1** – From the left menu select “Team members”

     ![](https://fiskl.com/wp-content/uploads/2023/07/menu-6.png)

-    ✅ **Step 2** – Click on “Invite new member”.
+    ✅ **Step 2** – Click on “Invite new member”

     ![](https://fiskl.com/wp-content/uploads/2023/07/invite-member.png)

-    ✅ **Step 3** – Enter team members information and assign a role.
+    ✅ **Step 3** – Enter team members information and assign a role

     ![](https://fiskl.com/wp-content/uploads/2023/07/select-role.png)

     ✅ **Step 4** – Your team member will receive an invitation to join Fiskl and Pending status will be applied to your entry.
-Once they have logged into Fiskl, they will then become Active.
+Once they have logged into Fiskl, they will then become Active

     ![](https://fiskl.com/wp-content/uploads/2023/07/User-on-list-1.png)
 *   ### Other actions <a href="#kbsection2" id="kbsection2"></a>